Lefschetz contact manifolds and odd dimensional symplectic geometry: Simply-connected -contact manifolds without Sasakian structures

 \section{Simply-connected $K$-contact manifolds without Sasakian structures}

 It is well known that Boothby-Wang construction provides important examples of $K$-contact manifolds.
-In this section, we apply Theorem \ref{main-result1} to a Boothby-Wang fibration, and construct examples of simply-connected $K$-contact manifolds which do not support any Sasakian structures in any dimension $\geq 9$.
+In this section, we apply Theorem \ref{main-result1} to a Boothby-Wang fibration over a weakly Lefschetz symplectic manifold, and construct examples of simply-connected $K$-contact manifolds which do not support any Sasakian structures in any dimension $\geq 9$.

-We first briefly review Boothby-Wang construction here, and refer to \cite{B76} for more details.
-A co-oriented contact structure on a $2n+1$ dimensional compact manifold $P$ is said to be regular if it is given as the kernel of a contact one form $\eta$, whose Reeb field $\xi$ generates a free effective $S^1$ action on $P$.
-Under this assumption, $P$ is the total space of a principal circle bundle $ \pi: P\rightarrow M:=P/S^1$, and the base manifold $M$ is equipped with an integral symplectic form $\omega$ such that $\pi^* \omega =d\eta$.
-Conversely, let $(M,\omega)$ be a compact symplectic manifold with an integral symplectic form $\omega$, and let $\pi:P\rightarrow M$ be the principal circle bundle over $M$ with Euler class $[\omega]$ and a connection one form $\eta$.
-Then $\eta$ is a contact one form on $P$ whose characteristic Reeb vector field generates the right translations of the structure group $S^1$ of this bundle.
-It is easy to see that as a direct consequence of Theorem \ref{main-result1}, we have the following result.
+The notion of a weakly Lefschetz symplectic manifold was introduced in \cite{FMU04} and \cite{FMU07}.
+A $2n$ dimensional symplectic manifold $(X,\sigma)$ is said to satisfy the $s$-Lefschetz property, where $0\leq s\leq n-1$, if for any $0\leq k\leq s$, the Lefschetz map

+is surjective.
+In particular, when $s=n-1$, we say that $(X,\sigma)$ satisfies the Hard Lefschetz property.
+The following result gives an useful criterion on when a $2n$ dimensional symplectic manifold is $s$-Lefschetz.